 HuMetricsHSS is an initiative born of a sense that in the academy we tend to evaluate what we can measure — e.g., the number of peer-reviewed publications or the number of citations — and not measure what we value.
 And because we only have so much time in the day, we respond to where we are rewarded — which can lead to some pretty toxic behaviors.

-We designed the following exercises to help you and your colleagues answer the question, "what would it look like if we could instead incentivize scholarship and academic citizenship that enriched our collective scholarly lives?"
+We designed the following exercises to help you and your colleagues answer the question "What would it look like if we could instead incentivize scholarship and academic citizenship that enriched our collective scholarly lives?"

-- Re-examine how we think about scholarly work, moving away from a "product" oriented mentality and towards a "process" oriented mentality .
+- Re-examine how we think about scholarly work, moving away from a "product"-oriented mentality and toward a "process"-oriented one.
 It is one of our core beliefs that doing, recognizing, and rewarding scholarly activity that is rooted in our values makes for a better academy.
 It can be hard to think about what values-inflected scholarship might look like when you focus on the object alone rather than the processes that went into it.
-Focusing on the processes, through, gives us space to enact our values through micro-transactional decisions.
-Shift from the "what" to the "how".
-How the sausage is made, not just on the sausage.
+Focusing on the processes, through, gives us space to enact our values through micro-transactional decisions, to shift from the "what" to the "how": how the sausage is made, not just on the sausage.

-- Tell a more textured story about your work, one that is in line with your values and the stated values of your institution, and, crucially, to have that story be heard to provide you with a shared vocabulary to discuss engaged scholarship.
+- Tell a more textured story about your work, one that is in line with your values and the stated values of your institution, and, crucially, have that story be heard to provide you with a shared vocabulary to discuss engaged scholarship.

 - Think differently about how we might capture the "value" of a broader range of scholarly work, conducted in accordance with your values, in a way that would resonate in your specific institutional context.
 This may take the form of new metrics/indicators, or other quantitative/qualitative approaches to reflecting the breadth of your scholarship in your local environment.